openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Composite KEMs {#composite-kem}

 The ML-KEM + ECDH public-key encryption involves both the ML-KEM and an ECDH KEM in an a priori non-separable manner.
-This is achieved via KEM combination, i.e. both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.
+This is achieved via KEM combination, that is, both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.

 As explained in {{non-composite-multi-alg}}, the OpenPGP protocol inherently supports parallel encryption to different keys.
 Note that the confidentiality of a message is not post-quantum secure when encrypting to different keys if at least one key does not support PQ(/T) encryption schemes.